kltm/how-to-write-an-awesome-issue/README.md

 rewritten.

 **Meta**.
 Given the unhelpful, but possibly dire, title, I'm probably very worried about this issue.
-We know from the "good" writing that, while serious, may not be a complete showstopper.
+We know from the information in the body of the ticket that, while serious, this issue may not be a complete showstopper.
 The user (possibly venting their frustration) may have added some processing cost to triaging this item.
-The thought process may be like:
+The developer thought process may be like:

 Is it possible on this user's machine nothing really works at all?
 We are close to a release and that could be a big problem.
 I'm going